You can help our endangered cousins

 For just €130 a year, you can offer chimpanzees protection in their natural habitat or help care for rescued chimpanzees.

-These chimpanzees reside at the Chimp Eden sanctuary but are unable to return to their natural habitat because they have been traumatised.
+These chimpanzees reside at the Chimp Eden sanctuary in South Africa but are unable to return to their natural habitat because they have been traumatised.
 Help us give them a good life.

-These chimpanzees live in the Dindéfelo Community Nature Reserve.
+These chimpanzees live in the Dindéfelo Community Nature Reserve in Senegal.
 At the nature reserve, they are protected and cared for.
 The chimpanzees are also part of ongoing research that builds on Dr. Goodall's work and helps provide data to protect habitats and educate people.

 Jane Goodall Institute’s program for the research and conservation of chimpanzees and sustainable management of natural resources takes place in Kédougou, Senegal and across the border in Guinea.
 The centre of the activities is Dindéfélo Community Nature reserve and its adjacent areas.